rpearce/robertwpearce.com/src/posts/2023-07-21-people-are-so-much-more-than-cogs.md

 title: "People are so much more than cogs"
 ---

+I'm re-reading the _Dune_ series for the nth time, and this time, I'm doing it with a group via the excellent [Gom Jabbar podcast](https://www.loreparty.com/show/gom-jabbar/).
+There are some seriously problematic themes in God Emperor of Dune, but the quote below has stuck with me for weeks and has illuminated life for me in a way I haven't experienced in years.

 <figure>
   <blockquote>
     "I point out to you […] a lesson learned from past over-machined societies